Dynamic initiative and diversity characterise the creative work of the world-renowned conductor Adam Fischer.

-Under his direction, the Wagner Festival in Budapest has established an excellent reputation in the now ten years of its existence - with semi-staged opera productions, including Wagner’s Ring cycle as their centrepiece performed on four consecutive days every year.
+Under his direction, the Wagner Festival in Budapest has established an excellent reputation in the more than ten years of its existence - with opera productions at the Palace of Arts, including Wagner’s Ring cycle as their centrepiece performed on four consecutive days every year.

 The Haydn Festival in Eisenstadt was founded in 1987 and has established its reputation as a renowned centre for performing the music of Haydn.
 At the same time, Adam Fischer founded the Österreichisch-Ungarische Haydn Philharmonie for the festival.
 In the many years as their Principal Conductor he set new standards for the interpretation of Haydn's music.
 The recordings of the complete Haydn symphonies which have received numerous awards are a testimony to this achievement.
 He retains close links with the orchestra as their Honorary Conductor.

 Adam Fischer‘s most recent project for the forthcoming seasons is to dedicate himself to the complete works of Gustav Mahler which he will perform in concert and record live on CD together with the Düsseldorfer Symphoniker whose Principal Conductor he has been since 2015.
 He is also Artistic Consultant to the Tonhalle concert hall in Düsseldorf where he has initiated a human rights award which will be presented every year at a specially organised human rights concert.